 LendingClub started as a peer-to-peer lending platform where small-time investors could use their savings to finance the loans of other individuals.
 Today, large institutional lenders are LendingClub’s primary source of capital.
 However, average people can still invest their savings in LendingClub.
 In fact, the minimum investment is just $25.
 Investors have received a 5% to 8% average historical return.
 The ROI does not include a 1% servicing fee payable to LendingClub.

 What Are LendingClub’s Rates and Terms?

-As of November 2015, LendingClub´s personal loans have rates ranging from 5.32% to 28.99%.
+As of December 2019, LendingClub’s personal loan rates are ranging from 6.46% to 30.99%.
 Your rate will depend on your LendingClub loan grade, what origination fee you qualify for and the term length.
 Loan grades are a way to quantify the risk of borrowers based on their credit profile.
-Check SuperMoney’s LendingClub profile page for the latest rates.
+Check SuperMoney’s LendingClub profile page for the latest rates and fees.

 Business loans come in two flavors: installment loans and lines of credit.
-As of November 2015, installment loans have fixed rates ranging from 5.9% to 25.9%.
-Lines of credit have rates ranging from 6.0% to 21.6%.
+As of December 2019, installment loans have fixed rates ranging from 5.9% to 29.9%.
 Check SuperMoney’s profile page on LendingClub’s business loans for the latest rates.

 There are three other fees to consider when getting a loan with this company:

 - A returned payment fee of $15